OluwanifemiAjayi/Optimizing_online_sports_retail_revenue/README.md

-# An Analysis done to Optimize the Revenue of an Online Sports Retail Store
+# Analysis to Optimize the Revenue of an Online Sports Retail Store

 ## Project Outline